Indosinosuchus: History and naming

 The name Indosinosuchus is derived from the Indochinese tectonic block, which includes the area that is now Thailand, and "soukhos" (σοῦχος), Ancient Greek for crocodile.
 The species name of the type species, potamosiamensis, references the fact that the animal was found in freshwater deposits through the use of the Greek word for river.
 The species name also specifies its origin in Thailand, using the historical name Siam which is common in scientific names.
-The second species meanwhile, I. kalasinensis, is named for the Kalasin Province.
+The name of the possibly synonymous I. kalasinensis meanwhile comes from the Kalasin Province.
+Indosinosuchus peninsularensis was named for the fact that its remains come from the southern peninsular of Thailand rather than the country's north, where the other species has been found.